DmitriySevkovych/Website-varsandnumbers.com/_posts/2019-06-10-project_announcement_GitHub_pages.md

 tags: [project, announcement, website, parallax, html, css]
 ref: blog
 discussable: true
+published: false
 ---
 Hello everybody!

 Since my *Vars&Numbers*-website is practically done and dusted, I have been thinking about what fun thing to do next.
-A lot of glorious-though-kinda-vague ideas came and went, and some may still be riping somewhere deep in my mind.
+A lot of glorious-though-kinda-vague ideas came and went, and some may still be maturing somewhere deep in my mind.
 But today I would like to announce and explain a fairly simple idea for a project that I will implement together with my wife, Ivanna.